mundschenk-at/wp-typography/readme.txt

 = 1.8.1 - August 7, 2009 =

 * Added optional automatic inclusion of styling of CSS hooks
+* Fixed "Restore Defaults" conflict with other plugins

 = 1.8 - August 4, 2009 =